sumuongit/asp-mvc-list-without-database-crud/README.md

 * ASP.NET MVC 5

 ## Setup
-To run this application, building the source locally using git:
+To clone and run this repository you will need [Git](https://git-scm.com/) installed on your computer.
+From your command line:

 ```
+# Clone this repository
 $ git clone https://github.com/sumuongit/asp-mvc-list-without-database-crud.git
+# Go into the repository
+$ cd asp-mvc-list-without-database-crud
 ```

 ## Contributing